Azure/azure-sdk-for-js/sdk/search/ai-search/README.md

 ### Autocomplete a partial query using an index

 To implement type-ahead behavior in your application, you can query the index with partial user input and return a list of suggested completions.
+You must have [created a suggester](https://docs.microsoft.com/en-us/azure/search/index-add-suggesters) on your index first.

 The below example tries to complete the string "de" using the suggester named "sg" on the index: